elorzafe/amplify-types/RFC.md

   });
 ```

-## Adding TypeScript generics to request body and request response
+## Adding TypeScript generics to request body and response
+To improve developer experience and permit more strict typing we will be adding generic support to our `API` category APIs.

 **Amplify v5 (`aws-amplify@5`)**